kyma-project/busola/docs/extensibility/configmap-sections.md

 }
 ```

-### schema section
+## schema section

 The `schema` section contains the JSON-schema definition of the resource.
 In most cases this is copied verbatim from the CRD.
 The schema is the basis for generating the create/edit forms and the resultant resource yaml using [ui-schema](https://ui-schema.bemit.codes/).

-### form section
+## form section

 The `form` section contains a list of objects that define which fields must be included in the final form.
 All given fields are placed in the advanced form by default.
-It's possible to add a field to simple form by providing the `simple: true` flag, or removing it from advanced form by providing the `advanced: false` flag.
+It's possible to add a field to the simple form by providing the `simple: true` flag, or removing it from the advanced form by providing the `advanced: false` flag.

 If you target elements of an array rather that the array itself, you can use `items[]` notation.

-#### Item parameters
+### Item parameters

 - **path** - _[required]_ path to the property that must be displayed in the form.
-In case of an array the array index is omitted.
+In case of an array, the array index is omitted.
 For example, if `spec.items` is an array and you want to display `name` for each items, the path is `spec.items.name`.
 - **widget** - optional widget used to render the field referred to by the `path` property.
 If no widget is provided a default handler is used depending on the data type provided in the schema.
 For more information about the available widgets, see [Form widgets](form-widgets.md).
 - **simple** - to display in the simple form.
 By default it is false.
 - **advanced** - to display in the advanced form.
 By default it is true.